 If you look online, you’ll also find all kinds of DIY contraptions designed to prevent catalytic converter theft.
 For instance, some people are attaching homemade mesh wire nets underneath their vehicles.

-Of course, some of these cat-protection devices work better than others.
-If you’re thinking about strapping one to your vehicle, do your homework and read the reviews beforehand.
+Of course, a professional protection shield will work better than its DIY at-home equivalent.
+If you’re thinking about bolting one on to your vehicle, do your homework and read the reviews beforehand.

 Other Preventive Measures You Can Take

-Okay—maybe you don’t want to go as far as installing a CatClamp underneath your car.
+Okay—maybe you don’t want to go as far as installing a protection device underneath your car.
 That’s alright, you can still take measures to prevent catalytic converter theft.
 Here are some recommendations from the Elk Grove, CA, Police Department:

 - Park in a well-lit, highly visible area (near security cameras when possible).